anumsaeed0/CodSoft-Internship-Projects/README.md

 ### Libraries Used
 - tkinter

+## Project 03: Password Generator

+### Description
+The Password Generator project is designed to create strong and random passwords for users.
+Built using the tkinter library in Python, this application allows users to specify the length and complexity of the generated password.

+### Features
+- User-friendly interface with input fields for name, email, username, and password length.
+- Generate Password button to create a random password based on user specifications.
+- Reset button to clear all input fields and generated password output.

+### Instructions
+- Enter your name, email, username, and desired password length.
+- Click on the **"Generate Password"** button to create a random password.
+- Use the **"Reset"** button to clear all input fields and generated password.

+### Libraries Used
+- tkinter
+- string
+- random

 Feel free to explore the code, offer feedback, and learn from the projects I've completed during my CodSoft Python internship.
 Each project showcases my growth as a programmer and my dedication to mastering Python programming concepts.

 Thank you for visiting my repository, and I hope you find these projects insightful and informative.
 Your feedback is greatly appreciated.